 In addition to the above tips, employees should be educated on the type of voicemail files that are delivered via your company’s chosen phone system.
 In this vein, employees should be trained to recognize the format, text body, naming of attachments, email address, and delivery method of voice message notification emails.
 You can further safeguard your business data and files simply by teaching your employees how to recognize a legitimate voice message email vs. a phishing attempt.
 Through the latter efforts, employees are less likely to fall victim to the generic-looking or poorly constructed voicemail phishing attacks that hackers have begun to use.

 The Bottom Line: Protect Your Vital Data Today

 Businesses that use a phone system with voice message notification emails are at a high risk for the above types of ransomware attacks.
 The moment that an unsuspecting employee downloads the malicious files, the ransomware is installed and the results can be devastating.
 To protect yourself and your vital business data, you need to ensure that employees are properly educated on how to detect phishing scams and ransomware attacks, leverage a secure offsite backup of your data, and use the right antivirus software.
-To further safeguard your business data and files from voice message notification email attacks, contact the cyber security experts at Invotec located in Melbourne via email@example.com or 1300 Invotec.
+To further safeguard your business data and files from voice message notification email attacks, contact the cyber security experts at Invotec located in Melbourne via firstname.lastname@example.org or 1300 INVOTEC.